scalacenter/scala-advent-of-code/2021/README.md

 ### How to run a solution

+First copy your input to the folder `scala-advent-of-code/2021/input`.

-In a terminal you can run:
+Next, in a terminal you can run:
 ```
 $ cd scala-advent-of-code/2021
 $ scala-cli . -M day1.part1